 Skincare companies have us conditioned that if you want plump and glowing skin, topical products are the only way to achieve that.
 This is only partly true.
 Eating inflammatory foods or ones you have a sensitivity to, will cause overall inflammation in the body and your skin is the visible result of that.
 Remember, your skin is largely a reflection of your inner health.

 In today’s article, I want to bring your attention to vitamin C and the profound effects it can have on your skin when used internally and externally.

-The fascination with vitamin C has turned me onto developing a skincare line that nourishes your skin externally.
+My fascination with vitamin C has turned me to develop a skincare line that nourishes your skin externally.
 We also have a few food and supplement suggestions to replenish your vitamin C levels internally as well.

 The complete vitamin C skin solution: Internal and external!

 Vitamin C for More Than the Immune System